aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-word/metadata-cleaner-for-word/_index.md

 Major features of this tool are:

-- Allow you to select many files.
+- Allow you to select multiple files.
 - Remove all Built-in Properties from word documents and OpenOffice documents.
 - Remove all custom Properties from word document and OpenOffice documents.
 - Show the status of all files.